 Developed in Partnership with the Southern Maine Conservation Collaborative, Portland Trails, and FB Environmental.

 Coastal Maine’s communities, land trusts, and ecosystems have been experiencing the impacts of climate change through sea level rise, flooding, coastal erosion, and loss of wetlands.
 Portland Trails is participating in the Climate Change Observatory (CCO) Network program to help monitor and document climate change impacts over time.

 What is picture post monitoring?

 Picture post monitoring is a simple and effective means of monitoring change at a specified site.
-The installed picture post (a wooden post at a designated location) allows for monitoring at a fixed location at regular intervals by resting a camera on the post and documenting the surrounding land and area through a series of pictures.
+The installed picture post (a wooden post at a designated location) allows for monitoring at a fixed location at regular intervals by resting a camera on the post bracket and documenting the area by taking a picture.

 Climate Change Observatory (CCO):

 The Fore River Sanctuary CCO picture post monitors water levels, vegetation changes, subsidence, erosion, and changes in land use over time.
 The picture post allows us to understand how coastal land in Maine is being affected by climate change in the long-term.
 The collected photographs serve as baseline data, and allow for close observation, measurement, and analysis of long-term climate change trends.